Jorge Soler Player Props: Marlins vs. Cardinals

 Jorge Soler At The Plate

-- Soler has 71 hits, which is tops among Miami hitters this season, while batting .241 with 36 extra-base hits.
+- Soler leads Miami in total hits (72) this season while batting .242 with 37 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 111th in batting average, 56th in on-base percentage, and 12th in slugging.
+- Among the qualifying batters in MLB play, his batting average ranks 111th, his on-base percentage ranks 62nd, and he is 12th in the league in slugging.

-- In 58.0% of his 81 games this season, Soler has picked up at least one hit.
-He's also had 16 multi-hit games.
+- Soler has picked up a hit in 58.5% of his 82 games this year, with at least two hits in 19.5% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.